mg56648/crashdetection-twitterdata/README.md

 # crashdetection-twitterdata
-Incident detection from twitter data - Transportation accounts and general users
+Deep learning framework for crash detection using Twitter data